enoskyeza/practice/README.md

 Dropdown Menu:

 Create an HTML navigation menu with dropdown sub-menus.
 Write JavaScript code to toggle the visibility of the dropdowns when the user hovers over the menu items.

+Timer:

+Create an HTML page with a display showing a timer (minutes and seconds).
+Write JavaScript code to start, stop, and reset the timer using buttons.